Prisons and Jails

 Published by the Columbia University School of Law, Human Rights Law Review, A Jailhouse Lawyer’s Manual is a thirty-six chapter resource designed to help inmates navigate the legal system and covers topics such as the rights of prisoners with disabilities, and issues for prisoners with mental illness.

-The Offender Health Plan describes the medical and mental health care services available to Washington State Department of Corrections (DOC) inmates, explains services and medical necessity, and provides information about filing appeals and presenting cases to the Care Review Committee (CRC) for approval.
+The Washington DOC Health Plan describes the medical and mental health care services available to individuals incarcerated in Washington State Department of Corrections (DOC) facilities, explains services and medical necessity, and provides information about filing appeals and presenting cases to the Care Review Committee (CRC) for approval.